A few days ago Canonical, the company behind Ubuntu, announced that they will end development of their signature desktop environment,

 might be detail oriented as I am, there are things that Canonical will need to work out with Gnome Shell developers

 before 18.04 release if they want to make Ubuntu matter once more.
-I believe that following things should be changed to attract people who have never used Linux before.
+I believe that the following things should be changed to attract people who have never used Linux before.

 1. Make Adwaita a thing of past